unexpected #inspect behaviour

 It's said in the documentation that #inspect, if not overridden should use #to_s.
 Instead of that, when not overridden, #inspect uses #to_s only until the first instance variable assignment, after that it is overridden by interpreter.

 Besides that #to_s stays unchanged when it's not overridden and because usually the first instance variable assignment happens in #initialize in most cases #inspect returns something like # and #to_s returns #MyClass:0x9071620

-#5 Updated by Yukihiro Matsumoto about 6 years ago
+#5 Updated by Yukihiro Matsumoto over 6 years ago

 |to_s isn't inspect.

 |orverride inspect if you want to change it.

 But still, the behavior OP reported is weird.
 Redefining #to_s should

 not affect inspect, if they are totally different.

 I will work on.